Brand new horror stories by masters of the genre

 The moment I saw the remarkable list of contributors Mark Morris had gathered, expectations were raised, this was an immediate ‘must read’, so I was delighted that Titan Books sent me this anthology in advance of its September 19th release date to review.
 I’ve already been lucky enough to of read some superb collections this year, so how will New Fears stand up to some very stiff competition?

 I’m not going to write a story by story review of New Fears, what I’d prefer to do is cherry pick a few of my favourites.
 Now that’s not as easy a task as you may think.
-Near Fears is an incredibly well written collection of stories.
-Hardly a surprise due to the authors involved, but it’s the sheer variety and diversity of each tale that makes things difficult.
+New Fears is an incredibly well written collection of stories.
+Hardly a surprise considering the authors involved, but it’s the sheer variety and diversity of each tale that makes things difficult.
 These are not gory filled, violent tales of monsters on the rampage, I was pleasantly surprised how a lot of these tales were so cerebral, they didn’t hold the readers hand and mollycoddle.
 Out of the 19 stories in New Fears, I can safely say that 11 of them were outstanding, easily falling into some of the best shorts I’ve read this year.
 Of the remaining 8, the standard was very high, with only a couple of the tales dipping in quality, I’m already looking forward to rereading this collection later in the year and re-evaluating my review.